 The CIGS layer deposited on the metal contact can be characterized by many techniques.
 Cross section SEM gives the grain and void morphology.
 TEM gives information on defects, including nanodomains.
 STEM/EDS provides information on fluctuations of the ratio of alloy components.
 SIMS gives the profile of the major constituents (Cu, In, Ga, Se) as well as impurities such as O and C contaminants and the desired Na.
 Auger can also profile the major constituents.
 XRD and GIXRD give CIGS phase ID, and XPS provides surface stoichiometry variance before the CdS layer is deposited.

 Thickness and composition of the CdS layer can be obtained by XRR and RBS.
 The TCO layer composition and thickness can be determined by XRR and RBS while XRD can provide phase degradation under accelerated environmental aging tests.

-Contact us today for your Analysis of CIGS Thin Film PV needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your analysis of CIGS thin film PV needs.
+Please complete the form below to have an EAG expert contact you.